oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 I would describe this experience as unintuitive.

-If I were designing this DEMO list using the object-oriented method,
+If I were redesigning this DEMO list using the object-oriented method,
 I would identify the DEMO object at the very beginning of the project